 A few of the very basic, but highly effective tips that Sakaguchi offers for leading successful teams: Ask your reports for input.
 Don’t just dictate.
 And second, don’t intrude on personal lives outside of normal working hours.
 No silly calls or meetings on Friday nights and weekends, please!

-What Makes Work so Meaningful for Some, but Not for Others?
+What Makes Work so Meaningful for Some Tribes, but Not for Others?

 The thrust behind early retirement and financial independence isn’t a desire for more stoicism and bicycles in our lives.
 Nope.
 It’s avoiding work that’s boring, repetitive, and/or super stressful.
 It’s avoiding colleagues who drive you nuts.
 It’s avoiding clueless bosses and never ending politics.